-where $\Lambda$ is a diagonal matrix. \end{definition} The sets in $V$ and $W$ are associated if and only if one is the Gale transform of another (cf. for example discussion in \cite{DO} p.33 where association is discussed in projective setting).
+where $\Lambda$ is a diagonal matrix. \end{definition} The sets in $V$ and $W$ are associated if and only if one is the Gale transform of another (see the discussion in \cite{DO} p.33 where the association is discussed in projective setting, for example).